briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 effects on the environment. **This research will reveal how endogenous environmental change, or *niche construction*, [@odling2003niche] affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations modify their environment.
-We then expand our scope to include scenarios where the environment itself is also a target of selection, such as when symbiont populations modify their host.  **[TODO: add big picture questions here? applications?]**
+We then widen our scope to include scenarios where the environment itself is also a target of selection, such as when symbiont populations modify their host.
+As detailed in the [Model Overview](#model), we will develop an agent-based model to observe evolution in a metapopulation where populations are connected by limited migration.
+Within each population, growth occurs based on the interactions of cooperators and defectors, and mutations alter both social and non-social traits.

 ### Phenotype-Driven Niche Construction

-As detailed in the [Model Overview](#model), we will develop an agent-based model to observe evolution in a metapopulation where populations are connected by limited migration.
-Within each population, growth occurs based on the interaction of cooperators and defectors.
-We first consider public goods cooperation, where the costly production of a public good allows populations to reach greater densities.
+We first address the role of selective feedbacks in the context of public goods cooperation, where the costly production of a public good allows populations to reach greater densities.
 For example, many bacterial species produce exoenzymes that digest large proteins in the environment, unlocking the resulting amino acids as a carbon and energy source for nearby cells.
 In the model, beneficial non-social adaptations allow populations to further adapt to their patch.
+TODO: basic idea behind the implementation.
 Importantly, these adaptations alter how populations interact with their environment, which, in turn, alters selection at that patch.
 As a result, cooperator populations may ensure survival by rendering their environment inhospitable to immigrant defectors.
-However, under different conditions, cooperators may instead construct their own demise by making their patch *more* hospitable to defectors.
+Of course, these cooperators remain susceptible to invasion from within by defectors that arise via mutation.

 Natural organisms display a great diversity of social behaviors.
 For example, bacteria commonly produce toxins that inhibit or kill competing strains [@riley2002bacteriocins].
-These *public bads* are harmful to others, but benefit the immune cooperator strain by reducing competition.
-To identify more general principles about how niche construction influences the evolution of social behaviors, we will extend our model to address additional forms of social interaction, such as spite [@hamilton1970selfish].
+These *public bads* are harmful to others, but benefit the immune cooperator strain both by reducing competition for resources and by limiting their competitors' mutational opportunities.
+To identify general principles about how niche construction influences the evolution of social behaviors, we will extend our model to address additional forms of social interaction, such as spite [@hamilton1970selfish].
+TODO implementation details.

 ### Feedbacks in Host-Symbiont Co-Evolution

-As described in the previous aim, the environmental state was implicit, depending only on the state of the population...
+As described in the previous aim, the state of the environment was implicit, depending entirely on the state of the population.
+When the environment itself is also a target of selection, additional evolutionary feedbacks are produced.

-viral nc paper [@hamblin2014viral]
+For example, this is the case in the human microbiome and in infections, where bacterial populations affect their host's fitness.
+As the host population changes, so too will selection on their microbial symbiont populations.

+Here, evolutionary outcomes depend greatly on the degree of shared interests between the host and symbiont.
+For example, cooperative production of virulence factors in lung infections by *P. aeruginosa* is harmful to those with cystic fibrosis.
+Conversely, digestive enzymes produced in the gut microbiome, are vital to host health.
+We will use our model to address how the different types of interactions that hosts and their symbionts have, such as mutualisms and parasitisms, affect the evolutionary process.
+It was recently suggested that this niche construction perspective will be critical for improving our understanding of viral evolution [@hamblin2014viral] and co-infecting parasites [@hafer2015when].

+[//]: # Left off here

 #### Model Overview {#model}